zoe-gif/md-notes/Study notes/Coding/Python/Python basics.md

 - `eval()`: if the expression is legal python statement, it will be executed
 - `repr`()`: return a string containing a printable representation of an object
-- `lambda`
-    - A small anonymous function, can take any number of arguments, but only one expression
-    - `x = lambda a , b : a * b + 10`

 - `del` keyword
 - `variable = input('enter the value')`